 Dressing and sutures: If a dressing was placed over the surgical site, try to stay away from it the first few days.
-If the dressing loosens or falls off, and you experience no increase in discomfort, it's okay to leave it off.
+If the dressing loosens or falls off, and you experience no increase in discomfort, it’s okay to leave it off.
 However, disturbing the sutures impairs healing.
-If you notice a loose or missing suture, it isn't urgent; contact the office during regular hours.
+If you notice a loose or missing suture, it isn’t urgent; contact our offices during regular hours.

-Medications: Follow the bottle's instructions for prescribed medications.
-In case of an adverse reaction (nausea, itching, swelling, severe diarrhea), stop the medicine and contact the office immediately.
+Medications: Follow the bottle’s instructions for prescribed medications.
+In the case of an adverse reaction (nausea, itching, swelling, severe diarrhea), stop the medicine and contact one of our offices immediately.

 If bruising occurs, apply a moist warm towel to minimize discoloration.
 The towel should be applied continuously for as long as tolerable beginning 36 hours after surgery (ice packs are used for the first 36 hours only).
 A sore throat may also develop; this is normal and should subside within 2-3 days.
 The corners of the mouth may dry out and crack if stretched.
 Lips should be kept moist with lip ointment.

-NOTIFY THE OFFICE IF: your medication doesn't relieve your discomfort; you develop a fever over 99.5F; you experience changes in vision or balance; you have any unusual swelling, uncontrolled bleeding or discharge.
+NOTIFY OUR OFFICE IF: your medication doesn’t relieve your discomfort; you develop a fever over 99.5F; you experience changes in vision or balance; you have any unusual swelling, uncontrolled bleeding or discharge.

 TEMPORARY CROWNS: If you received a temporary crown in preparation for a crown or bridge, keep in mind that temporaries are not strong and neither is the cement used to attach them.
 Temporary crowns have universal sizes and shapes.
 Your final restoration will be shaped and matched to your other teeth.
 The following guidelines will help you care for your crown, which ensures the final restoration will fit.

-- Avoid sticky or chewy foods such as certain candies (taffy, caramels, gum) and some breads (bagels, French bread).
+- Avoid sticky or chewy foods such as certain candies (taffy, caramels, gum) and some bread (bagels, French bread).